Ribbonlength of families of folded ribbon knots: Ribbonlength of pretzel, twist, and torus knots

 \subsection{Pretzel and twist knots}

 In this section we give the construction of a folded ribbon pretzel knot $\kw$ for $K$ a pretzel knot $P(p,q,r)$.
 We then calculate the ribbonlength of $\kw$ with respect to $p,q,$ and $r$.

 \begin{const}[Folded ribbon pretzel knots] A schematic picture of a $P(p,q,r)$ pretzel knot is shown on the left in Figure~\ref{fig:general-pretzel}.
 We first give an outline of our construction.
 Following Construction~\ref{const:twists}, take a ribbon of width $w$, and make a series of $p$, $q$, and $r$ half-twists between three pairs of strands of ribbon in the direction appropriate for the sign(s) of $p$, $q$ and $r$.
 Next, fold the twist regions accordion-style on top of one another as shown in the center of Figure~\ref{fig:general-pretzel}.
 On the right of Figure~\ref{fig:general-pretzel}, we see that this arrangement allows us to reduce the lengths of many of the connections between the twist regions to 0.
+As before, the reader is encouraged to cut strips of paper and fold the constructions as they read along.

 The precise details of the construction will depend upon the sign of $p$, $q$ and $r$, and whether they are even or odd.
 Since this construction is just for folded ribbon pretzel knots, we can use the facts in Remark~\ref{rmk:pretzel} to reduce the number of cases that we need to consider.
 Throughout this construction, we will repeatedly use Corollary~\ref{cor:triangles}: there is 1 unit of folded ribbonlength corresponding to a fold from angle $\nicefrac{\pi}{2}$.